icebreaker-fpga/icebreaker-litex-examples/c-riscv-blink/README.md

 == Install ==

-Make sure you have the soc installed as described in the root directory of this repository.
+Make sure you have the soc installed as described in the `soc` directory of this repository.

 Build and flash the firmware for your soc by running:
 ```